 Note: You might be required to have access to an administrator account to perform all of the steps described below.
 If the account you’re currently using doesn’t have administrative permissions, make sure to change this in your settings or contact your IT professional.

 Upgrade Windows 10 from Home to Pro using your Upgrade Key

 Let’s not waste any more time and get right to the guide.
 Make sure to follow the steps described below accurately to ensure you don’t run into any errors during the upgrade process.

 - Make sure you have your Windows 10 Pro product key ready.
-You can purchase product keys from various online retailers, or the official Microsoft website.
-You should receive a 25 character long key that’ll allow you to activate Windows 10 Pro after the upgrade process.
+You can purchase a Windows 10 Pro product key from various online retailers, or the official Microsoft website.
+You should receive a 25-character long key that’ll allow you to activate Windows 10 Pro after the upgrade process.

 - For this method to work, you need to turn your internet off completely.
 Here are the steps depending on what type of connection you’re using:

 - Click on the Network icon in your taskbar notification area.
 This should open a sliding tab with a list of detected wireless networks listed.